 Dynamic prices can incentivise smart depot charging and can, therefore, help to reduce electricity costs, grid congestions and, in doing so, the TCO for depot electrification.
 In France and in general, there are non-regulated and regulated (only EDF) tariffs, which both can be advantageous or disadvantageous for the TCO for depot charging depending in their specific structure and design.
 On the one hand, regulated tariffs are divided into base, peak and off-peak tariffs (smartEn and DNV 2023) and can, hence, incentivize smart charging and result in lower TCO.
 Moreover, potential price limits that have been set by the government for regulated tariffs can protect customers from substantial increases in market prices.
-On the other hand, business customers not covered by the regulated rate negotiate their prices with their supplier and contracts might be more customized than regulated tariffs and potentially yielding in higher benefits for customers.
+On the other hand, business customers not covered by the regulated tariffs and potentially yielding in higher benefits for customers.
 These contracts typically last for one or more calendar years, and prices can be fixed, seasonal and/or indexed to the spot market (Dunand et al. 2023), meaning that customers can be affected by market developments.
 Some customers can adjust prices in real-time and hence, quickly react to beneficial market developments which can result in lower prices and reduce energy cost (Fraunhofer ISI and Oeko Institute 2024b) and therefore the TCO for depot charging.